| What is Partner Services? |

 Dual Disclosure – you notify your partner in the presence of and with the assistance of a counselor.
 The counselor supports you during the process and can answer questions from your partner.

 Self Disclosure – you notify your partners and bring them in or encourage them to come in for testing and treatment.
 A counselor will help you plan and practice what you are going to say.
 If your partners don’t come in for services, however, you will be asked to identify them so the health department can contact them.
 Some people prefer self disclosure; however, it does not protect your identity and you have to deal with the possible negative reactions from your partners.

-Disclosure Assistance (identifying, testing and providing treatment to individuals at risk for STDs and HIV) is one of the most effective methods of stopping disease transmission.
+Partner Services (identifying, testing and providing treatment to individuals at risk for STDs and HIV) is one of the most effective methods of stopping disease transmission.
 Many people are unaware that they may have been exposed to an infection.
 Because many diseases have no symptoms, people can continue to pass them to others without knowing it or suffer long-term health consequences.

 Health department staff can discuss these concerns with you and help you make a plan, identify support, or obtain referrals for shelters and organizations that specialize in domestic violence.

 Although there are some cases in which a partner might figure out who infected them, the health department will not confirm this information.
 This does mean you need to have a difficult conversation with your partner.
 However, if your partner is not informed, they could pass the STD back to you after you are treated.
 If they’ve been infected with HIV, they deserve to know so that they can obtain treatment to prolong their life and avoid passing the virus to someone else.
 Health department staff can help prepare you for this conversation or can talk with you and your partner together.

 No. The health department will protect your information and cannot disclose it to your employer.